thomasesmith/vw-car-net-api/README.md

 }
 ````
 ## Force Refresh of Vehicle Status
-Sometimes the vehicle's status that gets returned to you gets a little stale (as evident by the `timestamp` value).
-In order to force the API to poll the vehicle again and get an updated summary, do this:
+Sometimes the vehicle status that gets returned is a little stale (as evident by an old `timestamp` value), but this tends to be when nothing about the car is changing much.
+For instance, while charging my eGolf, the /status response updates regularly and doesn't require a forced refresh, but when the car is parked in a way that nothing about the car is really changing, it lets the status response get a little old.

+If you want to force the API to poll the vehicle again and get an updated summary, do the following:

 #### Request
 ````